-Amazon GuardDuty offers HTTPS APIs, CLI tools, and Amazon CloudWatch Events to support automated security responses to security findings.
+Amazon GuardDuty offers HTTPS APIs, command-line interface (CLI) tools, and Amazon CloudWatch Events to support automated security responses to security findings.
 For example, you can automate the response workflow by using CloudWatch Events as an event source to trigger an AWS Lambda function.

 Highly available threat detection

 Amazon GuardDuty is designed to automatically manage resource utilization based on the overall activity levels within your AWS accounts, workloads, and data stored in Amazon S3.
-GuardDuty adds detection capacity only when necessary and reduces utilization when capacity is no longer needed.
-You now have a cost-effective architecture that ensures you have the security processing power you need while minimizing expenses.
-You only have to pay for the detection capacity you use, when you use it.
+GuardDuty adds detection capacity only when necessary, and reduces utilization when capacity is no longer needed.
+You now have a cost-effective architecture that maintains the security processing power you need while minimizing expenses.
+You only pay for the detection capacity you use, when you use it.
 GuardDuty gives you security at scale, no matter your size.

 One-click deployment with no additional software or infrastructure to deploy and manage